 (…existing texts..)

-NOTE—The value 0 might be used by a STA that is not affiliated with an MLD and never enters power save mode or by a non-AP MLD whose all affiliated STAs that never enters power save mode.
+NOTE—The value 0 might be used by a STA that is not affiliated with an MLD and never enters power save mode or by a non-AP MLD of which all affiliated non-AP STAs (#17486) that never enters power save mode.

 (…existing texts..)